mjordan/islandora_stack_tests/README.md

 ```

 If your new tests use configuration values, you can add the values to tests.ini or create your own .ini file and refer to it in the ```parse_ini_file()``` function.

+When writing your own tests, you will find the documentation on PHPUnit's [assertions](https://phpunit.de/manual/current/en/appendixes.assertions.html) and Guzzle's [Response objects](http://guzzle3.readthedocs.org/http-client/response.html) particularly useful.
+But, these tests are ordinary PHPUnit tests that use a Guzzle HTTP client to interact with various parts of the Islandora stack, so you can use any part of either framework that you need.